cvlab-kaist/MoAI/README.md

 ## Introduction

-This repository is an official implementation for the paper "[Cross-modal Attention Instillation for Aligned Novel View Image and Geometry Synthesis](https://cvlab-kaist.github.io/MoAI/)".
+This repository is an official implementation for the paper "[Aligned Novel View Image and Geometry Synthesis via Cross-modal Attention Instillation](https://cvlab-kaist.github.io/MoAI/)".
 We introduce a diffusion-based framework that performs aligned novel view image and geometry generation via a warping‐and‐inpainting methodology.
 For detailed information, please refer to the [paper](https://arxiv.org/abs/2405.17251).

 ![Framework](https://github.com/cvlab-kaist/MoAI/blob/main/MoAI/assets/architecture.png)